FRIDAY'S SCRIPT TIP:

 The Same-Situation Method is also used in the great little thriller THE LOOKOUT written and

-directed by Scott Frank.
+directed by the great Scott Frank.
 When the film opens, Joseph Gordon-Leavitt is high school hockey hero

 Chris Pratt who has it all - beautiful girlfriend, new car, the perfect life.
 He and a carload of